 Almost every jigsaw comes with a speed controller button.
 Usually, it is located on the top of the machine or incorporated into a trigger.
 It controls the speed of the blade.

 A blade clamp holds the blade in place.

 A saw shoe is a surface that directly comes in contact with the material and helps you hold the tool flat and square against it.
 It also guides the blade to move on the surface.

-If you’re interested in buying a new jigsaw for your shop, I recommend my guide on the best jigsaws that includes detailed reviews of different makes and models and some info on what to look for in jigsaw.
+If you’re interested in buying a new jigsaw for your shop, I recommend my guide on the best jigsaws, which includes detailed reviews of different makes and models and some info on what to look for in a jigsaw.

 If you have any questions, let me know in the box below 🙂 And don’t forget to pin it for later to your woodworking power tools board 🙂

 Subscribe To My FREE DIY Newsletter!

 Stay in touch and receive things like updates, special offers, new projects, tips, gear reviews, and more.
 No spam, promise!